russpos/AWeber-API-PHP-Library/README.md

 Changelog:
 ----------
+2012-09-19: v1.1.6
+  * Fixed a bug that prevented resource attributes from being saved when the initial value of the resource attribute was null.
+    * used array_key_exists instead of isset for evaluation of associative arrays.
+Requires PHP >= 4.0.7

 2012-07-05: v1.1.5
   * Fixed a bug were a utf8_encode notice was raised when updating subscriber custom field values.